-An important aspect to question at this point is under what premises we consider that a comfort violation is occurring.
-If we look at Figure \ref{fig:temperatures_TD3_datacenter_hot}, we can see that, although many comfort violations for TD3 occur throughout the year, their value is quite low, mainly due to temperature inertia, combined with the fact that power savings imply closely approaching the comfort limits.
-Therefore, if we only look at Figure \ref{fig:eval_metrics_datacenter}, being agnostic to the real temperatures and deviations may lead us to erroneously think that TD3 sacrifices a lot of comfort in exchange for reducing consumption, thus reaching critical temperatures, which is not the case.
+An important aspect to question at this point is under what conditions we consider a comfort violation to occur.
+If we look at Figure \ref{fig:temperatures_TD3_datacenter_hot}, we can see that although many comfort violations occur for TD3 throughout the year, their value is quite low, mainly due to temperature inertia combined with the fact that power savings imply approaching comfort limits.
+Therefore, if we only look at Figure \ref{fig:eval_metrics_datacenter}, agnosticism towards real temperatures and deviations could lead us to believe that TD3 significantly sacrifices comfort in exchange for reducing consumption, thus reaching critical temperatures, which is not the case.
 As a proof, Figure \ref{fig:comfort_violations_TD3_datacenter_hot} shows the temperature violations achieved by TD3 with respect to the comfort ranges in \datacenter{}, proving that the temperature deviations exceed the upper comfort limit by less than 0.7\textcelsius, and never the lower limit.

 Something similar occurs in the case of the SAC in \fivezone{}.
 Looking at Figure \ref{fig:comfort_violations_SAC_5Zone_mixed}, we observe that the comfort violations above the upper limit reach a maximum of about 1.6\textcelsius, while the comfort violations below the lower limit reach about 2.4\textcelsius.
 In the latter case, the comfort violations are higher because the agent adapts with difficulty to the change of the comfort range during summer months, usually staying below the desired minimum temperature.